Autoentry is an Irish SaaS startup that Accountants, Bookeepers & SMEs use to automate data entry for receipts, statements, invoices etc.

 Users can be distracted in many ways (time, other tasks etc) and learning curves can become a blocker for individuals.

-I felt that we presented a lot of training materials to new users and that that created some "noise".
 I suggested that presenting users with one space where they can perform a couple of tasks to test the software would help simplify this step of their journey.
-The

 This space would be a microsite where we would present key training materials only, asking users to perform a small number of tasks.